DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 *  **Intermediate boards (Tinkerer Level)** - require wiring

-   * :ref:`L298 Motor Driver (dual)` - 2A
+   * :ref:`L298N Motor Driver (dual)` - 2A

 *  **Hard to Use Boards (Tinkerer or Engineer Level)** - these boards require you to add your own config to the config.h file, and may not have good current sensing.
+That said, if you buy a separate current sense board, we particularly like the IBT_2 board (though you will need 2 of them or some other board for the programming track)

    * :ref:`BTS7960 IBT_2 Board (single)` - 43A - **may be too powerful**
    * :ref:`Keyes/Fundumoto ("Beeper Board")` - 2A